midorigd/VMTranslatorPython/README.md

 ### utils

-ArrayStack: A simple Python implementation of a stack
+ArrayStack: A simple implementation of a stack

 ## Building the project